 Dame Maggie Smith has us all under her spell, and today we’re going to take an inside look at this amazing actresses’ life, her abundant career, and where this classy dame calls home.
+For real, you’ll wanna see Maggie Smith house!
 Read on…or you may just lose 10 points for Gryffindor!

 With a career spanning over 66 years, Dame Margaret Natalie Smith has dedicated the last six decades of her life to theatre, television, and film – becoming one of the most respected and beloved names in the industry.